xAirx/FullStack-PassionProject/README.md

 - [ ] Graphql docker image
 - [x] Mongodb docker image
 - [x] Mongo seed docker image - can be started with a parameter based on the chosen backend above, to seed the correct starter data.

-      The express server runs standalone  and connects to the MongoDB
+- [ ] Storybook Docker image

-      The GraphQL server runs standalone and connects to the MongoDB
+      The express server runs standalone  and connects to the MongoDB The GraphQL server runs standalone and connects to the MongoDB The storybook server runs standalone and exposes the apps components.

 &nbsp;